-By gaining competency in these fundamental principles, you will have a solid core of practice and a foundation from which additional modalities, such as a cognitive-behavioral approach, can be employed.
-The program is intended as a mentoring experience that emphasizes your development as a whole person, appreciating that psychotherapy is an art as much as a science.
+By gaining competency in these fundamental principles, students will have a solid core of practice and a foundation from which additional modalities, such as a cognitive-behavioral approach, may be employed.
+The program is intended as a mentoring experience that emphasizes their development as a whole person, appreciating that psychotherapy is an art as much as a science.

-The certificate program, run by the Existential-Humanistic Institute and Saybrook University, is open to full or half-time students in good standing.
-Coursework may satisfy both certificate and degree requirements.
+The Certificate program, run by the Existential-Humanistic Institute and Saybrook University, is open to students in good standing.
 Students without previous clinical training or not involved in a clinical psychology degree program at Saybrook may be eligible if they have a strong background in existential or humanistic therapy.
-It will take one-to-two years to complete this certificate.
+It will take one to two years to complete this Certificate program.

-The certificate requires three credits each for five academic and experiential courses, plus one credit for final integrative paper, for a total of 16 credits.
+The Certificate requires five academic and experiential courses (3 credits each), plus a 1-credit final integrative paper, for a total of 16 credits.

 1. Three academic courses taken via distance learning.
-Instructors will be assigned after you have been accepted.
+Instructors will be assigned after students have been accepted.

 2. Two experiential courses:

 - EHTP 2045: Existential-Humanistic Therapy: Experiential I